-For the third year in a row, we are proud to announce the Buildtak 3D Design Challenge for 2018, open to all NJ residents!
+For the third year, NJMD is proud to announce the BuildTak 3D Design Challenge for 2018, open to all NJ residents!

-3D printing enables makers to push the limits of creativity as they explore the connections between computer aided design and the physical world.
+Three-dimensional printing enables makers to push the limits of creativity as they explore the connections between computer-aided design and the physical world.
 Now it is your turn to leverage this new technology and design a 3D printable object that showcases the best of what the New Jersey’s maker community has to offer.

 2018 Challenge Theme